study-uhp/study-uhp.github.io/index.md

 ![m3_sessions](images/m3_session.png)

-you can view all of the current sessions, but before going through that lets go to the edit profile page.
+You can view all of the current sessions, but before going through that lets go to the edit profile page.
 You can get here by clicking in the corner on your email and clicking on profile.

 ![userprofile2](images/userprofile2.png)